Evaluation

 How do you measure ROUGE score?

-In FutureAGI, use `fi.evals.ROUGEScore` with a generated `response` and an `expected_response` reference.
-Track the resulting score by dataset, model version, prompt version, and production cohort.
+Compute ROUGE-1, ROUGE-2, and ROUGE-L on a generated response and reference summary, then track the score by dataset, model version, prompt version, and production cohort alongside Groundedness.